Sup2point0/integrity/scriptures/special/haskell-conjecture.md

 ## The Ending is the Beginning

 Hopefully I’ve piqued your interest, and maybe you’re so fascinated that you’re gonna check out Haskell.
-If you do, what I will say is: you should probably already have some programming experience.
+If you do, what I will say is: you should probably make sure you already have some programming experience.

 Haskell is intuitive in many of the basics.
 But it easily becomes unintuitive very quickly as things become more abstract.
 You gain extremely useful and transferable logic and reasoning skills from both maths and programming, and uniting these will make Haskell *click*.

+That said, if your background is purely maths, and you’ve never touched code in your life, I think you’ll still get on fine.
+Haskell is a brilliant language to learn, whether you’re already a programmer or not ;)

 <br>